SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 The synchronous mode isn't as flexible as you might think, largely because of the whole start/stop bit thing.
 Another reason it is less frequently used is the availability of adapter hardware for desktop compters, or rather the lack thereof.
 It is, if anything, even harder to find support for than SPI.

-Note that, unlike the `MSPI` mode, Synchronous Mode does support operation as either slave or master; the MSPI mode, which drops the start and stop bits, and works largely like a proper SPI interface is master only.
+Note that, unlike the `MSPI` mode, Synchronous Mode does support operation as either slave or master; the MSPI mode, which drops the start and stop bits, and works largely like a proper SPI interface.
+MSPI mode is as name implies, master only.

 `MSPI` mode is not supported by the core.
 A third party library must be used.

-### Terminology (non-standard)
+### Terminology
+The following terms are used in this document.
-* "Pin set" - synonym for "pin mapping option" and other descriptive terms, consisting of all the pins that could be enabled with a given PORTMUX configuration and their roles,
+* "pinset" or "pin set" - synonym for "pin mapping option" and other descriptive terms, consisting of all the pins that could be enabled with a given PORTMUX configuration and their roles,
 * "Mux Code" - For a given pinset, the mux code is the value written to the appropriate bits of the PORTMUX register controlling USART pin selection.
 It is a value of 0, 1, 2, or 3 leftshifted some number of places.
 For the same pinset, for the same peripheral, with the same swap level, different parts may have a different mux code.
 * "Swap Level"  - The swap level is the logical number of the pinset - the default mapping is always 0, swap level n is the option named as ALTn in the datasheet.
-Microchip has never articulated any policy of keeping pinsets consistent between parts, all indications are that the Dx, Ex, and megaAVR 0-series will have the same pinsets, though some parts have different swap levels.
+Microchip has never articulated any policy of keeping pinsets consistent between parts and on future parts but all indications are that they intend to keep pinsets consistent, and only add new ones.
+The mux codes are, however, not treated with the same level of respect - it's likely that the D

 For example, TX = PC4, RX = PC5, XCK = PC6, XDIR = PC7 is pinset 1 for USART1.
 It's swap level is 1, and it's mux code is is 0x04 (on DA/DB parts - it will presumably be 0x08 on the EA-series, assuming it stays like the product brief describes, with the DD-series mux options).